 1/2cup(1 stick) unsalted buttersoftened to room temperature

-In a large bowl, whisk together the granulated sugar, brown sugar, flour, cocoa powder, baking powder, baking soda, and salt.
+In a medium size bowl, whisk together flour, baking soda, cinnamon, and salt.
 Set aside.

 In a large bowl with a hand mixer, or a stand mixer fitted with the paddle attachment, cream together the butter and both sugars until smooth.
 Add the eggs and beat on high until combined.
 Add the vanilla and molasses and beat on high again until completely combined, scraping down the sides and bottom of the bowl as needed.

 With the mixer on low, slowly add the dry ingredients to the wet ingredients and beat until combined.
 With the mixer still on low, add oats and raisins.